galaxyproject/training-material/topics/computational-chemistry/tutorials/setting-up-molecular-systems/tutorial.md

 {: .hands_on}

 # Modelling with CHARMM-GUI
 It is convenient to setup the molecular system using a tool such as CHARMM-GUI.
-Alternatives are available.
+Alternatives methods are possible.

 > ### {% icon details %} Alternatives for modelling
 > Schrodinger
   Antechamber